codeKgu/AnalysisAgent-Benchmark-Annotation/Updates.md

 ## Updates
++ 5/24
++ Update A:
+  Thanks for everyone's hard work and consistent engagement so far.
+We want to remind everyone about our timeline.
+The deadline for annotations is Sunday (6/9).
+Starting today, everyone have roughly another 2 weeks to complete 10 datasets.
+We want to make sure we have enough time to merge and process everyone's submission.
+Let us know as soon as possible if you have change in plans.

+  Update B:
+  We've been through everyone's first few submissions of completed annotations, and here are a few issues and things to look out for. **If you haven't completed any submissions, please do so by the end of this Sunday (5/26)**
+    1. When adding conceptual variables and assigning columns, check if you will include these columns in the same model:
+        - If so, it should be under separate conceptual variables.
+        - If not, it should be under the same variable and added when you add an alternative model.
+(Make sure that all the columns added to the conceptual variables are specified in at least one of the models.)
+    ONE EXCEPTION: one-hot encoding may result in multiple columns that are conceptually the same.
+In this case, you can add them under the same conceptual variable and use them in the same model.
+    2. When do I add a dependency?
+        1. If a transformation modify the row of the dataframe (e.g. filter), all your following transformations should depend on this.
+        2. If there is a previous transformation that operates on the same column.

 + 5/21 Updated SciPy library to version 1.10.

 + 5/20 You can add more than 1 IVs for a model.